ryyt-cg/golang-study/config-ws/viper-with-env/README.md

 2. Read environment variables (env).
 3. Scan all attributes' value starting with ${}.
 4. Replace them with the value from the environment variables.
-5. Validate the configuration.
-6. Print out the configuration.
+5. Print out the configuration.

 |                                                                              |                                                                |
 |------------------------------------------------------------------------------|----------------------------------------------------------------|